 Mary encountered Jesus in the garden but did not recognise him.
 Then her eyes opened.
 The disciples walked with Jesus on the road and even invited him to dinner before their eyes opened and they recognised their Lord.
 In what circumstances have your eyes “opened” after a time of misunderstanding?

-The friends of Jesus looked at Jesus and then had to look again.
+Jesus’ friends looked at him and then had to look again.
 Consider our busy lives.
 What can we do to make time enough to enable a “second look”?

 5. Is the resurrection easy to dismiss?

 Nothing was successfully brought forward to discredit the resurrection story, despite the fact that Roman and Jewish communities had a vested interest in doing so.

 If the resurrection had not happened, what evidence would the Roman and Jewish authorities be looking for?

 What evidence would you require to be convinced that Jesus lived again?

 ⎕ talk with Jesus

 ⎕ see the grave empty